Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/center_section.md

 The Mode 4 function switch (<num>4</num>) has positions of ZERO, B, A, and HOLD.

-In the A position, the transponder responds to Mode 4 interrogations with the same setting as set into the A position, and in the B position, it responds to interrogations with the same code setting as set into the B position.
+In the A position, the transponder responds to Mode 4 interrogations with the same setting as set in the A position, and in the B position, it responds to interrogations with the same code setting as set in the B position.
 If the switch is in the wrong position for the code being interrogated (e.g., in A with B interrogation), the IFF warning light and MASTER CAUTION light will not activate.